 Synthetic marijuana also raises a person’s blood pressure and reduces the supply of blood to the heart.
 It is also associated with seizures and kidney damage.
-In some case, the use of this drug has resulted in fatalities.
+In some cases, the use of this drug has resulted in fatalities.

 Is it Addictive?

-Synthetic marijuana is addictive.
+Yes, synthetic marijuana is addictive.
 Regular consumers who try to quit experience withdrawal symptoms such as:

 Synthetic Marijuana is often used by teens and young adults who are either experimenting with drugs for the first time or have a difficult time finding or affording real marijuana.
 Whatever the reason, it can be addictive and cause other additional problems.

 While there are also negative side effects of marijuana, at least it is natural and organic so users know what they are getting.
 With Synthetic Cannabinoids, it’s almost impossible to know what kinds of chemicals have been used to manufacture it, or the dangers they present.

 It’s important for parents to know if their kids are using any kind of drugs.
 Learn more about tips for parents of children with addiction issues.